Juan de Zaldívar (Spanish soldier)

 Juan de Zaldívar (c.
 1570–1598) was a Spanish soldier and explorer.
 He was an early colonizer of New Mexico.
-He was killed by Native Americans.
+He was killed by Acomas as retribution for raiding.

 Early life

 Juan de Zaldívar was born circa 1570 in Northern Mexico.
 His father, Vicente de Zaldívar Sr., served in the Mixtón War of 1540-1542 alongside his uncle (thus Juan's great-uncle), Cristóbal de Oñate.
 His mother was Magdalena de Mendoza y Salazar.
 He had a brother, Vicente de Zaldívar.
 Juan de Oñate was their uncle and second cousin.

 Career

 In 1595, Zaldívar was asked by his uncle, Juan de Oñate, to serve as his Maestre de Campo, or field marshal, in Oñate's colonization of New Mexico for the Spanish Crown.
 They departed from Santa Bárbara, Chihuahua in January 1598, arriving in Ciudad Juárez by April of the same year.
 They went up the Rio Grande, arriving in San Juan de los Caballeros (now known as Ohkay Owingeh, New Mexico) on July 11, 1598.